wenrqme/poqusite/content/fanart/bokura.md

 ![trash](/img/portfolio/bokura.jpg)

 Fanart for the game Bokura!
 I really like this game!!
+I tried to make the bench and streetlamp more toy-ish in scale to suit the chibi-like proportions of the kids.